 Tyler Florence’s Chicken & Sausage Etouffee

 We are watching What We Do In The Shadows.
 It came on Netflix and we started watching a little of it then decided to save it for tonight.
 What I did see was hilarious and I don’t think you can go wrong with a ‘documentary’ about Vampires living together.
 That’s my kind of humor.
-Now on to the food.

 If I described this dish in one word it would be ‘simple’.
-However using that word would lead you to believe that the flavor is pretty basic too-nope.
+However, using that word would lead you to believe that the flavor is pretty basic too-nope.
 Wrong.
-If your looking for an easy meal with lots of flavor this is it.
+If you’re looking for an easy meal with lots of flavors this is it.

 While the meat is cooking take the pepper, onion, garlic cloves and celery and add to a food processor.
 Chop items until they are small and well combined.

 Add the chicken and sausage back to the pot.
-Let the stock reduce by half until it make a smooth sauce.
-Serve over rice and maybe a side of Hone-Jalapeno Cornbread.
-And here you are……
+Let the stock reduce by half until it makes a smooth sauce.

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!